cvra/can-bootloader/README.markdown

 * Check write status (0x05).
 Parameters: None.
 Returns: True if a write is currently in progress, False otherwise.
 * Update config (0x06).
 The only parameters is a MessagePack map containing the configuration values to update.
 If a config value is not in its parameters, it will not be changed.

+*Note:* Adresses (pointers) in the arguments are represented as 64 bits integers.
+64 bits was chosen to allow tests to run on 64 bits platforms too.

 ## Multicast write
 When using multicast write the recommended way is the following :